ESSENTIAL gifts for travelers!

 What's on Your Wish List?

-We asked a group of travel experts for their suggestions for ‘must-have’ Christmas Gifts, under $100, for people who love to travel.
+We asked a group of travel experts for their suggestions for Essential Gifts, under $100, for people who love to travel.
 Here are their recommendations.

-So get out that difficult Christmas gift list of what to buy traveller friends or family for Christmas and start filling in the blanks.
+So get out that difficult gift list of what to buy traveller friends or family and start filling in the blanks.

-We would love to find ‘Best in Travel 2020’, ‘Amazing Train Journeys’ and ‘Epic Bike Rides of the World’ in our Christmas stocking on Christmas morning.
+We would love to find ‘Best in Travel 2020’, ‘Amazing Train Journeys’ and ‘Epic Bike Rides of the World’ amongst our birthday or Christmas gifts,

 We also thought a ‘Traveller’s First Aid Kit’ would be a very practical gift and we loved the novelty luggage tags and eye masks for fun gifts.